Tinvention/Training-JSE-MultiModule/Readme.md

 ## Note
 * This example do not use *Apache Maven JMod Plugin* or *Apache Maven JLink Plugin* .
 Currently the are in alpha version.
-* Below it is used the "/" char for "cd" commands, on windows use "\" in place
+* Below it is used the "/" char for "cd" commands, on *Windows* you need to use "\" in place of "/"

 ### Requirements